aurelia/template-lint/README.md

 In the end it turns out that if your template html is ill-formed, the browser's parser will not complain and you will simply have missing content and/or an ill formed DOM element tree.

-This project extends upon [template-lint](https://github.com/MeirionHughes/template-lint/) (the base lint project) to add aurelia-specific rules.
+By using this lint during your development cycle, you can spot problems with your html and/or templates before they cause problems in the browser. aurelia-template-lint extends upon [template-lint](https://github.com/MeirionHughes/template-lint/) (the base lint project) to add aurelia-specific rules.

 See:
 * [StackOverflow: aurelia-self-closing-require-element-does-not-work](http://stackoverflow.com/questions/37300986/aurelia-self-closing-require-element-does-not-work)